cschech/CBSD/README.md

 - Assumes that the SHA512 and SHA256 algorithms and their implementations in the system sha256 and sha512 programs are trusted to execute correctly on a host machine
 - Assumes newvers.sh creates sha512 and sha256 files for all components of the link kit, including makegap.sh and lorder and all .o files, and a separate file for the linked kernel from the build, at build time
 - Assumes that the initially distributed and installed link kit and checksums in /var/db have not been tampered with
+- Assumes that the post-install process populates the hashes for the link kit in the install's base set.
 Precondition 2:
 WHERE {id} is the ID generated by /usr/src/conf/newvers.sh [refer to version in this repository for example] FOR ALL FILES in /usr/share/relink/kernel/{id}/